Scrabxd/NFarmFrontend/useCaseReport_SW_Maintenance/useCaseReport.md

 ## Alejandra Katherina Corrales Muro

+Both GitHub and Monday offer valuable tools and features for managing and maintaining software projects.
+GitHub provides powerful version control, documentation, issue tracking, security, and continuous integration features, while Monday provides task and project tracking, collaboration, resource management, time management, reporting, and integration features.
+Together, these platforms improve the efficiency, collaboration, and organization of software maintenance projects, enabling teams and individuals to successfully manage and update their projects.
+Personally, both are great to develop a project, because it helps a lot to make the thiongs more organized and understandables as posible.

 # REFERENCES
 Raymond, D. (2023).
 The Pros and Cons of Using Monday.com Software.
 Articles for Project Managers - the Project Management Network. https://projectmanagers.net/the-pros-and-cons-of-using-monday-com-software/